What is Long-Term Care Insurance?

 Am I Eligible for Long-Term Care Insurance?

 The need for long-term care varies by your health and lifestyle.
-On average, people need long-term care for two years or less, while 14% [i] need it for more than five years.
+On average, people need long-term care for two years or less, while 14% need it for more than five years.
 Additionally, anyone who has suffered a severe injury or has a disability may require long-term care, regardless of age.

 Those who have invested in a long-term care plan are eligible only after being unable to perform at least two of the six Activities of Daily Living (ADLs).
 These are essential functions a person must be able to perform to reasonably care for themselves.
 Dementia or other cognitive impairments can also make you eligible to receive coverage.

-What are the six Activities of Daily Living?
+What Are the Six Activities of Daily Living?

 - Bathing